Melvin E. Thompson: 70th Governor of Georgia

-Thompson and Arnall both claimed the office of governor.
-Arnall later renounced his claim to support Thompson.
-The Supreme Court of Georgia ruled that Thompson was the legitimate governor and that the legislature had violated the state constitution by selecting Talmadge.
-Thompson's numerous achievements as the 70th Governor of Georgia include much needed improvements to highway infrastructure, public education, and the purchase of Jekyll Island, a beach retreat for the average Georgian.
+On March 1947, the Supreme Court of Georgia ruled that Thompson was the legitimate governor and that the legislature had violated the state constitution by selecting Talmadge.
+Talmadge then cede the office to Thompson.
+Thompson's numerous achievements in his brief period as Governor include much needed improvements to highway infrastructure, public education, and the purchase of Jekyll Island, a beach retreat for the average Georgian.
 He was able to raise the salary of teachers, provide free books to students, and extend high school to the 12th grade.
 His purchase of Jekyll Island for $675,000 is still considered one of the greatest real estate purchases in U.S. history.
 Thompson was able to achieve many things during his shortened term, with very limited cooperation from the state legislature, and without raising taxes on the citizens of Georgia.

 The resolution of the "three governors controversy" included holding a special election in 1948 for the remainder of Eugene Talmadge's term.
 Thompson lost the special primary to Herman Talmadge.